-P5S800-VM Floppy disk drive connector
+P4GPL-X Floppy disk drive connector

-2. Primary IDE connector (40-1 pin PRI_IDE1, SEC_IDE1)
+2. Primary IDE connector (40-1 pin PRI_IDE)

-These connectors are for Ultra DMA 100/66 signal cables.
+This connector is for an Ultra DMA 100/66 signal cable.
 The Ultra DMA 100/66 signal cable has three connectors: a blue connector for the primary IDE connector on the motherboard, a black connector for an Ultra DMA 100/66 IDE slave device (optical drive/hard disk drive), and a gray connector for an Ultra DMA 100/66 IDE master device (hard disk drive).
 If you install two hard disk drives, you must configure the second drive as a slave device by setting its jumper accordingly.
 Refer to the hard disk documentation for the jumper settings.